 Manufacturers deliberately add a pungent odor – similar to rotten eggs, a skunk’s spray, or a dead animal – to help homeowners determine when there is a leak in their propane system.
 If you smell gas, inside or outside of your home, immediately take these steps:

-- NO FLAMES OR SPARKS.
-Immediately put out all smoking materials and other open flames.
-Do not operate lights, appliances, telephones, or cell phones.
-Flames or sparks from these sources can trigger an explosion or a fire.
+- Extinguish flames and sparks.
+Put out all smoking materials and other open flames.
+Avoid using anything that can create a spark or electrical charge such as lights, appliances, telephones, or cell phones that can ignite an explosion or a fire.

-- LEAVE THE AREA IMMEDIATELY.
+- Leave the area.
 Get everyone out of the building or area where you suspect gas is leaking.

-- DO NOT RETURN TO THE BUILDING OR AREA until your propane retailer, emergency responder, or qualified service technician determines that it is safe to do so.
+- Do not return to the building or area.
+Wait until your propane supplier, an emergency responder, or a qualified service technician determines that it is safe to do so.

 - Get your system checked.
 Have your propane supplier or qualified service technician check your entire system before attempting to use any of your propane appliances.